NFU Mutual: Recent Developments

 In March 2021, Nick Turner became chief executive.
 He had joined the NFU Mutual board in 2013 as Sales & Agency Director, following 27 years at AXA in various sales, business development, marketing, and strategy roles.
 He also served as President of the Chartered Insurance Institute and the Personal Finance Society.

 In 2022, NFU Mutual faced significant claims, including around £100 million due to a surge in farm fires and over 20,000 claims totalling £170 million from Storm Arwen (2021) and Storms Dudley, Eunice, and Franklin (2022).
 The company's 2022 Annual Report noted a "Principal Risk and Uncertainty" regarding significant changes in the customer base.
 Following the 2022 invasion of Ukraine, NFU Mutual announced it would divest its Russian holdings.

 The period from July to December 2022 saw NFU Mutual report over 5,000 complaints, representing 3 complaints per 1,000 policies.
 In 2022, NFU Mutual successfully pursued committal (imprisonment) proceedings in the High Court against Mr. Khedir, who was sentenced to 10 months for contempt of court after admitting to lying at a hearing on fundamental dishonesty.
 That same year, NFU Mutual won several industry fraud awards.

 In 2023, the business apologised to a third-party couple whose garden and swimming pool had been destroyed by a member's buffalo herd.
-In January 2024, Ali Capper, a member of the business's Remuneration Committee, gave evidence to the Environment Food and Rural Affairs Committee concerning issues of power abuse and exploitation of farmers in the agri-food supply chain.
+In January 2024, Alison Capper, a member of the business's Remuneration Committee, gave evidence to the Environment Food and Rural Affairs Committee concerning issues of power abuse and exploitation of farmers in the agri-food supply chain.
 Also in 2024, a woman was successfully prosecuted by City of London Police for a £500,000 fraud against the business.
 Later that year, the business apologised to a retired police officer, a third party to its policyholder, for a two-year delay in progressing a subsidence claim for approximately £100,000 of damage.

 Looking to early 2025, NFU Mutual announced plans to expand its presence in the high net worth market.
 In May 2025, gay, lesbian, transgender and queer members of staff marched in Birmingham Pride under NFU Mutual's 'Mutual Pride' banner.

 In November 2025, NFU Mutual signed a multi-year partnership with Aviva for its individual protection products, including life insurance, whole of life, critical illness, income protection, relevant life and business life insurance.